eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ## Self references and outer instance references

+When a method of a class is invoked upon an instance of the class, the body if the method is executed with an implicit reference to the instance.
+This reference is called the _current instance_ of the class.
+Usually, we can refer to any other member of the current instance without needing to explicitly specify the current instance.

+    class Greeting(String name) {
+        shared void greet()
+            = print("Hello ``name``!"); //implicitly refers to this.name
+    }

+However, it's possible for a name collision to hide a member of the class.

+    class Greeting(String name) {
+        shared void greet(String name) {
+            print("``name`` says 'Hello ``name``!'"); //oops, local name hides this.name!
+        }
+    }

+We can resolve the name collision using the keyword `this`.

+### Self references

+Ceylon features the keywords `this` and `super`, which refer to:

+- the instance that is being initialized, within the initializer of the class, or to
-Ceylon features the keywords `this` and `super`, which refer to the current instance of a class—the receiving instance of an operation (method invocation, member class instantiation, or attribute evaluation/assignment), within the body of the definition of the operation.
+- the current instance of a class, within the body of any operation (method invocation, member class instantiation, or attribute evaluation/assignment) of the class.

+    class Greeting(String name) {
+        shared void greet(String name) {
+            print("``name`` says 'Hello ``this.name``!'"); //oops, local name hides this.name!
+        }
+    }

 The semantics are exactly the same as what you're used to in Java, with one exception: a reference to a member of `super` might refer to a member inherited from an interface, instead of from a superclass.

+### Disambiguating `super` references

 Consider this class: